South Shore Road

 identify the privacy related risks.

 Identify the key privacy risks and the associated compliance and corporate risks.
 Larger-scale PIAs might record this information on a more formal risk register.

 Identify privacy solutions.

-the actions you could take to reduce the risks, and any future steps which would be necessary (e.g. the production of new guidance or future security testing for systems).
+Describe the actions you could take to reduce the risks, and any future steps which would be necessary (e.g. the production of new guidance or future security testing for systems).